Types of Depression

 Postpartum Depression

 This depression occurs right after giving birth.
-It is much more than the “baby blues” that many women experience after giving birth, when hormonal and physical changes and the new responsibility of caring for a newborn can be overwhelming.
+It is much more than the “baby blues” that many women experience after giving birth when hormonal and physical changes and the new responsibility of caring for a newborn can be overwhelming.
 It seriously interferes with the woman’s daily activities.
 It is estimated that 10 to 15 percent of women experience postpartum depression after giving birth.

 Substance Induced Mood Disorder (abuse or dependence)

 Substance-Induced Mood Disorder is a common depressive illness of clients in substance abuse treatment.
-It is defined in DSM-V-TR as “a prominent and persistent disturbance of mood…that is judged to be due to the direct physiological effects of a substance (i.e., a drug of abuse, a medication, or somatic treatment for depression, or toxin exposure).
+It is defined in DSM-5-TR as “a prominent and persistent disturbance of mood…that is judged to be due to the direct physiological effects of a substance (i.e., a drug of abuse, a medication, or somatic treatment for depression, or toxin exposure).
 The mood can manifest as manic (expansive, grandiose, irritable), depressed, or a mixture of mania and depression.

-Generally, substance-induced mood disorders will only present either during intoxication from the substance or on withdrawal from the substance and therefore do not have as lengthy a course as other depressive illnesses.
+Generally, substance-induced mood disorders will only present either during intoxication from the substance or on withdrawal from the substance and, therefore, do not have as lengthy a course as other depressive illnesses.
 However, substance use disorders also frequently co-occur with other depressive disorders.
 Research has revealed that people with alcoholism are almost twice as likely as those without alcoholism to also suffer from major depression.
 In addition, more than half of people with bipolar disorder type I (with severe mania) have a co-occurring substance use disorder.

-Men are more likely than women to report alcohol and drug abuse or dependence in their lifetime; however, there is debate among researchers as to whether substance use is a “symptom” of underlying depression, or a co-occurring condition that more commonly develops in men.
-Nevertheless, a substance use can mask depression, making it harder to recognize depression as a separate illness that needs treatment.
+Men are more likely than women to report alcohol and drug abuse or dependence in their lifetime; however, there is debate among researchers as to whether substance use is a “symptom” of underlying depression or a co-occurring condition that more commonly develops in men.
+Nevertheless, substance use can mask depression, making it harder to recognize depression as a separate illness that needs treatment.

 Comorbidity